najuna-brian/medipact/README.md

 ---

-## 🎯 What Medipact is
+## 🎯 What is MediPact?

 **MediPact** is a verifiable medical data marketplace that empowers patients to control and monetize their anonymized medical data for research.
 Built on Hedera Hashgraph, we solve the multi-billion dollar patient data black market problem by creating a transparent, ethical platform using the Hedera Consensus Service for immutable proof and HBAR for instant micropayments.

-The **healthcare ecosystem** holds vast amounts of valuable patient data stored across hospitals and clinics, yet much of it remains **inaccessible** which slows innovation and research.
-Even when accessed, Patients **lack control(consent) and fair compensation** for their own health information, while data sharing is limited by privacy and regulatory concerns.
+The healthcare ecosystem holds vast amounts of valuable patient data stored across hospitals and clinics, yet much of it remains inaccessible, slowing innovation and research.
+Even when accessed, patients lack control (consent) and fair compensation for their own health information, while data sharing is limited by privacy and regulatory concerns.

-**MediPact** addresses this by providing a **secure, ethical, and scalable data marketplace** that enables compliant medical data sharing, ensures patient privacy through anonymization and consent management, and supports fair value exchange between data owners and researchers.
+**MediPact** addresses this by providing a secure, ethical, and scalable data marketplace that enables compliant medical data sharing, ensures patient privacy through anonymization and consent management, and supports fair value exchange between data owners and researchers.

 ---